Setting Up a Branch Office in Singapore 2024-25

 So, before creating branches, assess whether it is the best arrangement for your company’s needs.This article provides comprehensive information on opening a branch office in Singapore in 2024-25.

 Key Facts About Starting a Branch Office in Singapore

 Down below, we have mentioned the key factor for the setting up of a branch office in Singapore.

-- The branch office follows the same constitution of the parent company, i.e. the branch office must carry out the same duties as the parent corporation.
+- The branch office follows the main company’s constitution, which means it must perform the same tasks as the parent organisation.

 - In tax terms, Branch offices are considered to be a non-resident and not eligible to receive tax incentive grants, incentives, or tax exemptions.
 In addition, branches do not be eligible for tax freedoms on abroad sourced revenue, or dual tax relaxation under Singapore’s system of Avoidance of Double Taxation Agreements (DTAs).

 - A Singapore branch must include 1 regional person who lives in Singapore as a permanent native, Singapore citizen, or an Employment Pass Candidate.